THE THIRD ANNUAL CULTURAL STUDIES ASSOCIATION (U.S.) MEETING

 Charlie Bertsch Assistant Professor of English, University of Arizona

-a broad audience instead of scholars with similar points of reference.
-At
+for a broad audience instead of scholars with similar points of reference.

-what point, if any, does striving for accessibility compromise professional
+At what point, if any, does striving for accessibility compromise

-or political goals?
-Participants will discuss the relationship between
+professional or political goals?
+Participants will discuss the

-style and content, choice of publishing venue, and the advantages and
+relationship between style and content, choice of publishing venue, and

 Laura Briggs Associate Professor of Women's Studies, University of

 Arizona; former staff writer for Gay Community News; and member of the

 Dr. Barbara Herbert Assistant Professor, Tufts University School of